eladkarako/emdr/README.md

 <h3>More Information (Developers)</h3>

-This page do not use cookies, and it does not collect any information.
+This page does not use cookies, and it does not collect any information.
-The page do not require JavaScript unless you want to use the 'full-screen' feature, the audio-player will work even without JavaScript.
+The page does not require JavaScript unless you want to use the 'full-screen' feature, the audio-player will work even without JavaScript.
 The red-dot animation is a pure-CSS animation, it is NOT RANDOM, although it might seen like it is, the reason it looks complex is because the movement uses two <code>cubic-bezier</code> functions one for each x and y axis, controling both the red-dot container and the pseudo-selector <code>::after</code> of the red-dot container, this allows a bit of micro-movement that makes the overall experiance more natural, and hints the direction of the movement, it simulates a movement done by human-hand/fingers as much as possible, the white rim/border around the dot creates the secondary effect of shaddow in the opposite direction of the movement which helps to make the movement slightly more natural, or at least easier to follow.

 <hr/>